 Race to the Sun by Rebecca Roanhorse

-The compelling, well-written story jumps into action immediately when Nizhoni, from the Diné (Navajo) people, sees a monster (disguised as a human) at her basketball game.
+The compelling, well-written middle grade book jumps into action immediately when Nizhoni, from the Diné (Navajo) people, sees a monster (disguised as a human) at her basketball game.
 Making matters worse, it’s her dad’s new boss who kidnaps her dad and wants her little brother, too.
 She escapes with her brother and best friend to ask the Spider Woman for help, learning that she and her brothers are the descendants of the Hero Twins.
 Her journey challenges her with heroic trials in order to meet the Sun who will give her weapons to fight the monsters and culminating in a fierce battle between the good guys and the monsters.
 I LOVED this story — it’s a fast-paced hero’s journey with a rich, diverse mythology.

 Indian No More by Charlene Willing McManis and Traci Sorell